FastDOG: Fast Discrete Optimization on GPU: Method

 \subsection{Parallel Deferred Min-Marginal Averaging}

+To exploit GPU parallelism in solving the dual problem~\eqref{eq:dual-problem} we would like to update multiple dual variables in parallel.
+However, conventional dual update schemes are not friendly for parallelization.
+For example the dual update scheme of~\cite{lange2021efficient} for variable $i$ in subproblem $j$ is

+where $M_{ij}$ is defined in~\eqref{eq:min-marginals-diff}.
+This update scheme~\eqref{eq:dual_update_serial} requires communication between all subproblems $\J_i$ containing variable $i$ for the min-marginal averaging step and thus requires synchronization.
+To overcome this limitation we propose a novel dual optimization procedure which performs this averaging step on min-marginal differences $\overline{M}$ from the previous iteration as follows

+Since $\overline{M}$ was computed in the previous iteration, the above dual updates can be performed in parallel for all subproblems without requiring synchronization.
+Following~\cite{werner2019relative} we use a damping factor $\omega \in (0,1)$ ($0.5$ in our experiments) to obtain better final solutions.

-To optimize the dual problem~\eqref{eq:dual-problem}, Algorithm~\ref{alg:parallel-mma} iterates in parallel over each subproblem $j$.
+Our proposed scheme is given in Algorithm~\ref{alg:parallel-mma}.
+We iterate in parallel over each subproblem $j$.
 For each subproblem, variables are visited in order and min-marginals are computed and stored for updates in the next iteration (lines~\ref{alg:min-marginal-computation-start}-\ref{alg:min-marginal-computation-end}).
 The current min-marginal difference is subtracted and the one from previous iteration is added (line~\ref{alg:lambda-update}) by distributing it equally among subproblems $\J_i$.
-Following~\cite{werner2019relative} we use a damping factor $\omega \in (0,1)$ ($0.5$ in our experiments) to obtain better final solutions.

-\begin{prop} In each iteration the Lagrange multipliers are feasible and the dual lower bound~\eqref{eq:dual-problem} is non-decreasing. \end{prop} The reason for using deferred min-marginals $\overline{m}$ in Algorithm~\ref{alg:parallel-mma} is to make updates separable w.r.t.\ subproblems and thus enable massive parallelism.
-Concretely, in the Lagrange variable update (line~\ref{alg:lambda-update})

-the min-marginal averaging step accounts for min-marginals subtracted in previous iteration.
-If $\overline{m} \leftarrow m$, then~\eqref{eq:dual_update} matches the update from~\cite{lange2021efficient}.
-Such an update, however, requires coordination among subproblems and thus inefficient for parallel processing.
-At termination of Alg.~\ref{alg:parallel-mma} we perform a min-marginal averaging step to account for the deferred update from last iteration.

-Similar to other dual block coordinate ascent schemes Algorithm~\ref{alg:parallel-mma} can get stuck in suboptimal points, see~\cite{werner2019relative,werner2007linear}.
-As seen in experiments these are usually not far away from the optimum, however.
+At termination (line~\ref{alg:lambda-last-update}) we perform a min-marginal averaging step to account for the deferred update from last iteration.
+For stopping criteria we use relative change in dual objective between two subsequent iterations.
+We initialize the input Lagrange variables by $\lambda^{j}_i = c_i / \abs{\J_i}$, $\forall i \in [n]$, $j \in \J_i$. \begin{prop} In each dual iteration the Lagrange multipliers along with the deferred min-marginals can be used to satisfy dual feasibility and the dual lower bound~\eqref{eq:dual-problem} is non-decreasing. \end{prop} Similar to other dual block coordinate ascent schemes Algorithm~\ref{alg:parallel-mma} can get stuck in suboptimal points, see~\cite{werner2019relative,werner2007linear}.
+As seen in our experiments these are usually not far away from the optimum, however.